June & July Petrol and Fuel Prices in South Africa

 Live Petrol & Fuel Price Forecast

 Note: These petrol and fuel price forecasts are based on live market data and may change before the official announcement.
-LPGas projections are not available as the CEF does not provide daily snapshot data for LP Gas.
+Projections will be updated as international oil prices and exchange rate conditions evolve throughout the month.

 Understanding Your Petrol & Fuel Price